ZiyaAkhundov/Nest-js-Authentication-system/README.md

 ## Usage

+# Session Management
+Instead of using JWT tokens, this system relies on Redis for session management.
+User sessions are stored in Redis, ensuring fast and secure handling of authentication states.

+# Two-Factor Authentication (TOTP)
+When enabling Two-Factor Authentication (TOTP), the system will generate a secret key for the user.
+This key should be added to an Authenticator App (e.g., Google Authenticator, Authy).
+The app will generate time-based one-time passwords that the user must provide alongside their regular login credentials to authenticate.

 # GraphQL API Schema Explanation

 This document provides an overview of the GraphQL API schema based on the provided image.
 It includes the queries, mutations, models, and input types used in the API.